TheNetNomad/Gemini-FM/README.md

 [W]AIT | XX | XX = 0-FF, how long to wait
 | * | Comment | Comment (ignored by GFMASM)

-See EXAMPLE.TXT in latest release for an example of GFMASM input.
+See example text files in latest release for an example of GFMASM input.

 # Performance Data Format
 Music data for Gemini FM is stored in pairs of bytes, the first of which containing a bytecode and the second of which containing data.
-This is subject to change as the playroutine evolves.
 The list of bytecodes and their expected data is as follows:

 ## Bytecode Commands
 | Bytecode | Command | Data |